 Certainly, you need some tools which you can utilize to optimize the images.
 There are a variety of tools available.
-Some of them are availabe free while others are paid.
+Some of them are available free while others are paid.
 You can choose depending on your requirement and budget.

-Of-course you can use inbuilt image tools Paint in Windows and Preview, Photos in Mac.
+Of course, you can use inbuilt image tools Paint in Windows and Preview, Photos in Mac.
 If you want some advanced features, you can try following free third-party applications.

 More advance free tools: